tiayyba/CYT180_Lab2/README.md

 ---

 ## Task 1: Load and Inspect the Dataset
 You are provided with the file **`cities.csv`**.
 1. Create a new Jupyter Notebook.
 2. Import the Pandas library.
 3. Read the CSV file into a Pandas DataFrame.
 4. Display basic DataFrame information using the `.info()` method.
-Add your comments in the code explaining does this methods acheive.
+Add comments in your code explaining what this method does and what information it provides.

 ---

 ## Task 2: Explore the DataFrame
 1. Display the first five rows of the DataFrame.
 2. Display the last five rows of the DataFrame.
 3. Identify how many rows and columns exist in the dataset.